 We know time is of the essence for our clients.
 They are not working and they are not receiving their benefits.
 That is why we try to file the appeal as quickly as possible.
 Many of our appeals are filed approximately 45 to 60 days after we are hired.

 The initial appeal process takes on average another 5 to 9 months.

 If a claim is denied, the first thing we do is request the insurance claim file from the insurance company.
 The insurance company has 30 days to provide us the claim file.
 We then review the entire claim file (which can be as small as 100 pages or as large as thousands of pages) to determine the appropriate burden of proof and to index the medical records in the file.
 This typically takes 2-3 weeks.

 We then update the medical records.
 Depending on the number of medical providers (hospitals/clinics/doctors/etc.), this process typically takes 60 days.
 During this time, we also work to obtain opinion evidence, such as assessment forms, from your treating doctors.
 We then file the formal appeal.

-So, from the date we are hired, the appeal may not be finalized and appealed for approximately 2 to 5 months, while we obtain the claim file, index the claim file, update the medical records, develop new evidence, respond to negative evidence in the claim file, and write an appeal letter full of legal citations.
+So, from the date we are hired, the appeal may not be finalized and appealed for approximately 2 to 5 months, while we obtain the claim file, index the claim file, update the medical records, develop new evidence, obtain statements from multiple doctors, respond to negative evidence in the claim file, and write an appeal letter full of legal citations.